 A Do Over

 When you go through something like this, you do find out who your support system is and who can’t handle it and disappears.
 My family was great, but there is this weird thing that happens with people you think you are close to — they just fall off.
 I don’t know what it’s about.
 You can’t expect everybody to say and do the right thing.
 It’s an interesting thing that just happens.
 People like to think it’s over now and want reassurance from you that you’re done.
 They want it to be over because they don’t want to think about it, and who can blame them?

 If I think about it too much, I can get depressed.
 There are reminders of what I have been through and am still going through, like lymphedema and fuzzy thinking.
 And those reminders of the cancer can put you in a darker place.
 But I had an MRI last week and that showed that my brain is clear.
 That’s a big relief.
 It’s not a secret that it could come back.
 But I’m feeling pretty good right now, so I like to focus on what is in front of us now.
 The way I see it, I got a do over.
 I get to decide every day who I want to be.
 I’m starting from scratch.
 And this is who I am now.

-(For more information about Traci’s exhibit, or to see additional photos from her project, go to @1cancerpatient on Facebook or Instagram, or Dankhaus Gallery)
+(For more information about Traci’s exhibit, or to see additional photos from her project, go to @1cancerpatient on Facebook or Instagram, and watch for updates at Dankhaus.)